Murderer describes scene as 'bloodbath'

 The court heard a pathologist could not establish the exact cause of death.

-It was heard that multiple blows had been struck with fists and feet as the victim lay on the ground and that Mr McErlaine had suffered lacerations, bruising, brain injuries, a broken neck bone and a broken nose during the assault.
+It was heard that multiple blows had been struck with fists and feet as the victim lay on the ground and that Mr McErlain had suffered lacerations, bruising, brain injuries, a broken neck bone and a broken nose during the assault.

 The court was told that the fatal assault took place following an argument between the victim and Keenan's uncle, John Keenan, whose flat the men had been drinking in together on the day of the murder.

-Mr McErlaine, John Keenan and Christopher Keenan were all described as alcoholics.
+Mr McErlain, John Keenan and Christopher Keenan were all described as alcoholics.

-Mr McErlaine's blood alcohol reading was 323mg of alcohol in 100ml of blood at the time of his death - more than four times the drink drive limit.
+Mr McErlain's blood alcohol reading was 323mg of alcohol in 100ml of blood at the time of his death - more than four times the drink drive limit.

-A neighbour who saw Keenan after the assault said he was "white as a ghost and quiet", and told them Mr McErlaine was "lying dead in a pool of blood".
+A neighbour who saw Keenan after the assault said he was "white as a ghost and quiet", and told them Mr McErlain was "lying dead in a pool of blood".

-During police interview, Keenan said he had been defending his uncle, but admitted kicking and punching Mr McErlaine numerous times in the head and face as he lay prone on the ground.
+During police interview, Keenan said he had been defending his uncle, but admitted kicking and punching Mr McErlain numerous times in the head and face as he lay prone on the ground.

 He said his uncle assaulted the victim also, and hit him with a ceramic teapot.